NeoGranular/lanyon/_posts/2016-10-07-zhan-xian-chapter-162.md

 The Palace Master immediately stopped Lin Yunfeng:

-“Although my Pure Yang Palace is not one of the big sects, sect rules are sect rules, not some child’s play.
+“Although my Pure Yang Palace is not one of the big sects, sect rules are still sect rules, not some child’s play.
 If everyone started to look down on them, how would we restrain our sect’s disciples?”

 After the Palace Master used the sect’s rules, there was no more room for discussion.
 Lin Yunfeng could only shut up, but he glared at Yang Chen with a bitter gaze.
 All of these matters were because of this Yang Chen, including the matter of his grand disciple Chu Heng turning into a sect traitor.
 Everything was done by this Yang Chen.

 Once Lin Yunfeng shut up, the other elders could already see that this line of Wang Yong, from great master to master to grand disciple, were all gritty people.
 As soon as they were wronged, they would immediately pay it back.

-Among all of them, a few were very happy that their relationship with Wang Yong’s line was very good, especially with Yang Chen.
+Among all of them, a few were very happy as their relationship with Wang Yong’s line was very good, especially with Yang Chen.
 This included the Medicine Hall’s master Zhu Chen Tao, Foreign Affair Hall’s master Xu Cheng Xin and Law Enforcement Hall’s master Meng Xian, who were extremely grateful to the heavens for giving them the opportunity to make such a young friend, whose luck was completely in defiance of the heavens.
 This made countless people envious to death.
 This kind of disciple had to be guarded and cultivated properly.

 Which disciple had broadened the master vein of the Pure Yang Palace?
 Which disciple had discovered a new spirit vein and had still left rooms for them?
 Which disciple could help the sect with Elder Wu’s cultivation experience, even when he could have kept it all for himself?
 Which disciple would invite them for the opportunity of witnessing a tribulation?
 Other than Yang Chen who could do all of this?